mit-ai-studio/udiscovery/README.md

 1. Start the frontend server
 2. Navigate to `http://localhost:3000/demo`
 3. Choose either the HGSE pre-configured goal or enter your own custom goal
-4. Click "Generate Demo" to run the 5-agent pipeline
+4. Click "Generate Demo" to run the pipeline (currently uses synthetic dataset pipeline)
-5. View the top candidates and their scores
+5. View the top candidates with:
+   - Application probability scores (0-100%)
+   - Propensity segments (high/medium/low)
+   - Detailed backgrounds
+   - Key positive and negative drivers
+   - Assumptions and warnings

+**Note**: The demo currently uses the synthetic dataset pipeline for faster execution.
+To use the Kaggle pipeline, modify `demo_runner.py` to import from `agents_pipeline` instead of `synthetic_agents_pipeline`.

 ## API Endpoints